 Handb Clin Neurol.

-Escolar DM, Hache LP, Clemens PR, et al. Randomized, blinded trial of weekend vs daily prednisone in Duchenne muscular dystrophy.
+Escolar DM, Hache LP, et al. Randomized, blinded trial of weekend vs daily prednisone in Duchenne muscular dystrophy.

 NINDS muscular dystrophy information page.

 National Institute of Neurological Disorders and Stroke website.
 Available at:

 Updated March 4, 2016.
 Accessed May 11, 2016.